-Investments in foreign countries will be limited to those that hold an AAA or AA+ / Aa1 sovereign credit rating from all three major credit rating agencies, and to a maximum of £5 million per foreign country.
+Investments in foreign countries will be limited to a maximum of £5 million per foreign country.
 Investments in countries whose lowest sovereign rating is not AAA will be limited to one year's duration.
 No country limit will apply to investments in the UK, irrespective of the sovereign credit rating.